jll123567/Sysi/README.md

 # Sysh
-A personal project that you can figure out your self.
+A personal project that acts as a simulator.

+Hope is to vertualize and simulate arbitrary objects.